sumanjs/suman-watch-plugins/CONTRIBUTING.md

 such as `webpack -w` and `tsc -w`.

 <p>
-This works by reading from the stdout of the other watchers to find out when builds are ready to execute.
+This currently only works by reading from the stdout of the other watchers to find out when builds are ready to execute.

 ## Creating your plugin